djalbat/reaction-with-style/README.md

 You must call the `renderStyles()` function *after* importing the view but *before* rendering it.
 Doing so ensures that the styles generated as a result of executing the view code are inserted into the DOM before the view itself.
 Note that rendering the styles in this way is not done as part of the build process, you must explicitly call the `renderStyles()` function, ideally right before the `ReactDOM.render()` function.

+## Example

+Not an example as such.
+It allows you to test out CSS against the built-in CSS lexer and parser.
+This is the first port of call should you suspect that your CSS is not being parsed correctly.
+Both the lexical entries and BNF that make up the CSS grammar can be altered on the fly.
+Pull requests are welcome for improvements to either.

 ## Creating primitive components with style

 All of the standard HTML elements are supported.
 For a complete list of tag names, see the [`tagNames.js`](https://github.com/djalbat/reaction-with-style/blob/master/es6/tagNames.js) file.
 You can access these components, which are simple functional components, by dereferencing the `withStyle()` function: